Key Takeaways

 - Use

-DATETIMEwhen you need to store a specific wall-clock time without timezone conversion (e.g., a scheduled event that should fire at 9am regardless of timezone).
-TIMESTAMPhas a 2038 limit — for future dates beyond that, useDATETIME.
+DATETIMEwhen you need to store a specific wall-clock time without timezone conversion, e.g., a scheduled event that should fire at 9am regardless of timezone.
+TIMESTAMPhas a 2038 ceiling.
+For future dates beyond that, useDATETIME.

 JSON Type